walker-reynolds/uns_workshop/README.md

 ## Workshop Overview for Session 1

-**All necessary code for Session 1 can be found in the session1 directory**
+All necessary code for Session 1 can be found in [Session 1 Folder](https://github.com/walker-reynolds/uns_workshop/tree/main/session1)

 The technical lesson covers the following concepts: